The Miracle in F.H. Jacobi’s Thought

 https://doi.org/10.15168/2385-216X/2661Keywords:

-In my article I analyse the topic of the miracle in the thought of Friedrich Heinrich Jacobi (1743-1819).
-I start with the question of whether the movement of the somersault (salto mortale), which is used by Jacobi in The Spinoza Letters (1785) as a metaphor for faith, can be interpreted – because of its acrobatic difficulty – as something miraculous or as something that arouses wonder.
-Furthermore, I show the meaning of this metaphor in the Letters.
-Finally, I analyse the expressions ʻmiracle of perceptionʼ (in the Letter to Fichte - 1799) and ʻmiracle of freedomʼ (in the Introduction to the Author’s Collected Philosophical Works- 1815), which Jacobi explicitly combines with his somersault.
+In my article, I analyse the topic of the miracle in the philosophy of Friedrich Heinrich Jacobi (1743-1819).
+In Concerning the Doctrine of Spinoza in Letters to Herr Moses Mendelssohn (Spinoza Letters - 1785), Jacobi used the metaphor of the somersault (salto mortale) to represent faith.
+In my article, I start with the question of whether this movement, due to its acrobatic difficulty, can be interpreted as something miraculous or as something that arouses wonder.
+Furthermore, I show the meaning of each stage of the somersault in the Spinoza Letters.
+Finally, I analyse the expressions “miracle of perception” (in Jacobi to Fichte - 1799) and “miracle of freedom” (in the Introduction to the Author’s Collected Philosophical Works - 1815), which Jacobi explicitly combines with the somersault.

 Downloads